ENFJ and ENFJ personality type characters? What do these random letters mean?

 Firstly, lets grab a cup of tea.
 It is a new year and I always start the year with some introspection.
 While a little personal development is on my agenda all year round.
 Importantly, I find the start of a new year a great time to focus and look into myself.

-For some people these 4 letters mean something, for others this would be the first time you would have come across these letters and others similar.
+For some people these 4 letters mean something, for others this would be the first time you would have come across these letters and others similar concepts such as ENFJ personality type characters.

 “To thine own self be true” – the perfect quote from Hamlet and no truer to anyone who is on a journey of uncovering their authenticity.
 Taking a personality test is a great place to start.
 The Myers-Briggs Type Indicator test (MBTI) is a great one and most importantly, the one that uncovered my personality type – ENFJ.

 ENFJ is also known as a teacher, giver, or protagonist.
-There are 15 other personality types to uncover.
+There are 15 other ENFJ personality type characters to uncover.
 A personality test can really help with understanding yourself and allow you to confidently own your unique strengths.
 As such, it can add greater insight and value to your life and boost your personal and professional journey.

 The 16 Personality Types – ENFJ and More

-Acronyms like ENFJ and INFJ have grown in popularity in recent years, especially with famous ENFJ’s (like Obama and Oprah).
+Acronyms like ENFJ and INFJ have grown in popularity in recent years, especially with famous ENFJ examples (like Obama and Oprah).

 Most importantly, thanks to a formidable mum-and-daughter duo, Katherine Cook Briggs and Isabel Myers Briggs, the MBTI was borne in the 1960s.
 Inspiringly, both women had a passion for knowledge and an interest in the theories of renowned psychiatrist and psychoanalyst, Carl Jung.
 World War Two is said to be one of the reasons the test was developed.
 The pair believed that people would be less inclined towards conflict if they understood themselves and each other better.
 Consequently, they expanded on Jung’s ideas and created accessible archetypes or personality ‘types’ for everyday people.
-Twenty years later, after extensive research and development, the test was available to the public.
+Twenty years later, after extensive research and development, the test was available to the public where they could find their ENFJ personality type characters.

-Importantly, the test is able to offer a number of benefits that include:
+Importantly, the ENFJ personality type characters test is able to offer a number of benefits that include:

 - Giving you greater insight into your personality.